-Prior to joining the UT System, he was first assistant attorney general, the agency's chief administrator under the State Attorney General.
-He was appointed to the post by Texas Attorney General Greg Abbott in 2002.
+Prior to joining the UT System, he was first assistant attorney general, the agency's chief administrator under Texas Attorney General Greg Abbott.

 McBee served as chief of staff for Rick Perry in both the Governor's and the Lt.
 Governor's offices.
-He also served as deputy commissioner of agriculture from 1991 to 1995 and was appointed by then-Governor George W. Bush to the Texas Natural Resource Conservation Commission where he served as chairman from 1995 to 1998.
+He also served as deputy commissioner of agriculture and was appointed by then-Governor George W. Bush to the Texas Natural Resource Conservation Commission, where he served as chairman.

-McBee served as a special assistant to the secretary of the cabinet of President George H. W. Bush from 1989 to 1991.
-In the private sector he has been a partner at Bracewell & Patterson LLP (now Bracewell & Giuliani) in Houston and an oil and gas and real estate attorney as an associate and partner at the Dallas office of Thompson & Knight LLP.
+McBee served as a special assistant to the secretary of the cabinet of President George H. W. Bush.
+In the private sector he was a partner at Bracewell & Patterson LLP (now Bracewell & Giuliani) in Austin and an oil and gas and real estate attorney as an associate and partner at the Dallas office of Thompson & Knight LLP.

-As vice chancellor and chief governmental relations officer, McBee will represent the Board of Regents and the UT System in its interactions with the Legislature and other state agencies.
+As vice chancellor and chief governmental relations officer, McBee represents the Board of Regents and the UT System in its interactions with the Texas Legislature and executive branch offices and agencies.